How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-- Hair and soap scum buildup in bathroom drains
+- Hair and soap scum buildup in the bathroom drains

-- Toiletries that are flushed down the drain like baby wipes cosmetic hygiene, dental floss or cotton swabs
+- Toiletries that are flushed down the drain like baby wipes, cosmetic hygiene, dental floss, or cotton swabs

-- Tree roots expanding into pipes in the exterior of the house
+- Tree roots growing into pipes in the exterior of the house

 Dos